Fourier algebras of parabolic subgroups: Concluding remarks

+Representations obtained from the trivial character of $N$ annihilate $N$ and factor through $AN/N = A$.
+If $\pi = \Ind_N^{AN}\chi$ is a representation of $AN$ induced from a non-trivial character of $N$, then $\pi$ annihilates the center $Z$ of $N$ (Lemma~\ref{lem:trivial-induction}).
-As mentioned before, the action of $A$ on the representations $\{\eta_m \in \hat N \mid m\in i\R^*\}$ has two orbits, $i\R_+$ and $i\R_-$.
-The Plancherel measure of $N$ is known and can be found on p.~241 in \cite{Folland}.
-We see that the measure of the orbit of $\eta_i$ is

-Hence the orbit of $\eta_i$ has positive, in fact infinite, measure.
-Similarly, the orbit of $\eta_{-i}$ has positive measure.
-By \cite[Corollary~11.1]{MR0342641} we conclude that $\pi_{3,m}$ is a subrepresentation of the left regular representation of $AN$.
+Finally, consider a representation $\pi = \Ind_N^{AN} \eta_\lambda$ where $\eta_\lambda\in\hat N$ is an infinite dimensional irreducible representation.
+As mentioned before, the action of $A$ on the representations $\{\eta_\lambda\}_\lambda$ has two orbits, $\R_+$ and $\R_-$.
+The Plancherel measure of these two orbits can be shown to be positive (see the last part of the proof of Proposition~\ref{prop:dichotomy}).
+By \cite[Corollary~11.1]{MR0342641} we conclude that $\pi$ is a subrepresentation of the left regular representation of $AN$. \end{proof}

-The conditions of Theorem~\ref{thm:strategy} have now been verified for the group $AN$, and our proof is complete. \end{proof}